 By contrast, the north west is relatively green and so unsurprisingly receives Jordan’s highest annual rainfall, with peaks in January of 69mm.
 It, along with Petra (at 1,100m elevation), are among the coolest parts of Jordan.

-Assuming that you’re keen to travel around a little, the best month to visit Jordan is either in April or May.
-Most of the rain has cleared up and temperatures haven’t yet hit the sizzling highs of the summer, which have been known to hit 45°C.
+Assuming you’re keen to travel around a bit, the best month to visit Jordan is either April or May.
+Most of the rain has cleared, and temperatures haven’t yet hit the summer highs, which can soar to 45°C.

 With short days and freezing nights, Petra winters can be taxing; exceptional lows of -8°C have been recorded.